 - At least one semester left at UH after return from program

 - Demonstrated proficiency in the host country's language or languages (programs noted with *)

 Application and Nomination Process

 All interested students must attend a Learning Abroad 101 workshop and meet with the Learning Abroad REEP advisor to discuss their intended program.

 Before applying with the host institution, students must be officially nominated by UH Learning Abroad.
 Your application for nomination will include:

-- A one page personal statement.
-This personal statement must indicate why you are interested in this REEP and how the program supports your academic career and goals.
-In addition, the essay should address your level of independence, comfort with ambiguity, and the personal tools you will use to navigate a new country and culture.
+- Please share why you think you will be a successful exchange student in this program and how you will handle academic and/or personal struggles while you are abroad.
+This essay should address your level of independence, comfort with ambiguity, and the personal skills that you will use to navigate a new country and culture.
+(250 word limit)

 - One letter of recommendation from a UH faculty or staff member.
 This letter of recommendation should be no longer than one page and should include the following information: the applicant's name, the applicant's level of academic achievement in general, why the recommender believes the applicant will be a successful participant in the selected REEP program, and an evaluation of the applicant’s independence, adaptability, and cultural awareness.

 - Unofficial transcripts from all colleges/universities attended.

 If you are completing a departmental REEP, please be advised that there may be additional requirements to be nominated.
 Students should consult with their departmental contact for this information.